How to Beat Winter Weight Gain

 Even fitness fanatics are discouraged by the winter weather.
 Here's the good news: you can significantly increase your overall calorie burn with everyday activities-so called "incidental exercise."
 Unpacking the car for 10 minutes burns 30 calories.
 Straighten up the house for 20 minutes and use up 62 calories.
 Skip the escalators and elevators: 10 minutes of stair climbing burns 107 calories.
 Shoveling snow for 45 minutes will torch 342 calories.

 In moderation.
-Studies suggest that feeling deprived—even if you are consuming plenty of calories—can trigger overeating.
+Studies suggest that feeling deprived-even if you are consuming plenty of calories-can trigger overeating.
 And making any food off-limits just increases its allure.
-So savor a small treat: it won’t break your diet!
-Two squares of dark chocolate or ½ cup of (nonpremium) ice cream clock in at under 150 calories.
-Or try these quick recipes for 100-calorie (or less) chocolate treats.
+So savor a small treat: it won't break your diet!
+Two squares of dark chocolate or 1/2 cup of (nonpremium) ice cream clock in at under 150 calories.

 Skimping on shut-eye can pack on the pounds, possibly by altering hunger hormones.
 Other recent research-out of Harvard-shows that missing even an hour or two of sleep may make you more likely to give in to junk food the next day.
 Why?
 The prefrontal cortex-part of the brain responsible for self-control-is compromised by sleep loss.